Krylov Complexity and Mixed-State Phase Transition

 For the volume-law regime, we adopt an alternative approach to analyze the asymptotic behavior in the limit of large $\tau$ and $L$ with fixed $\tau/L$.
 We express $\psi_n(\tau)$ in terms of Wigner $d$-matrices~\cite{sakurai2020modern}.
 In the large-$\tau$, large-$L$ limit, the dominant contributions arise from the high-spin components, yielding $\psi_n(\tau) = (-1)^n\sqrt{{L \choose 2n}2^{1-L}}$, which is the square root of binomial distribution and again approaches a Gaussian distribution for large $L$.
 The corresponding Krylov complexity is then

 which follows the volume law and agrees with our numerical results, as illustrated in Fig.~\ref{Fig3} (b).

-\textit{Summary and Outlook---} In this Letter, we generalize the concept of Krylov complexity to decohered systems.
-Through both numerical and analytical analyses, we demonstrate that Krylov complexity serves as an effective probe for detecting SWSSB phase transitions intrinsic to mixed states.
+\textit{Summary and Outlook---}In this Letter, we generalize the concept of Krylov complexity to decohered systems.
+Through both numerical and analytical analyses, we demonstrate that Krylov complexity provides an effective probe for detecting SWSSB phase transitions intrinsic to mixed states.
 Furthermore, we point out that the spreading of the wave packet in the Krylov subspace reflects how intricately errors proliferate in the quantum state---an effect naturally quantified by Krylov complexity.
-This framework offers a new perspective for understanding mixed-state phase transitions from the viewpoint of complexity.
+As clarified in the End Matter, the connection between Krylov complexity and SWSSB can also be interpreted in terms of an effective free-energy description.
+Our results thus offer a new complexity-based perspective on mixed state phase transitions.

 A natural next step is to apply this framework to phase transitions of intrinsic mixed topological orders~\cite{MixedTO1,MixedTO2,MixedTO3,MixedTO4} and average symmetry-protected topological phases~\cite{ASPT1,ASPT2,ASPT3,ASPT4}.
 In addition, while we confirm that Krylov complexity quantifies information loss of initial states, its relationship to the recoverability of the states~\cite{recoverbility-1,recoverability-2,recoverability-3,recoverability-4,QEC-futu,Information,Information2} remains unexplored.
 Clarifying this connection with information-theoretic quantities that characterize the recoverability of the initial states would be an important future direction.
 Another promising avenue is to investigate whether decohered systems exhibit an analogue of operator spreading~\cite{Operator-spreading,OTOC,Strong_zero_mode1,Strong_zero_mode2,PhysRevX.8.021014}, a central theme in Krylov complexity studies, with diagnostics provided by R{\'e}nyi-1, R{\'e}nyi-2, fidelity, and Wightman correlators.